 How to stop somebody getting a right of way

-A letter of consent or a licence, given periodically to the person using your land can therefore act as a written permission and help prevent someone establishing a right of way.
+A letter of consent or a license, given periodically to the person using your land can, therefore, act as written permission and help prevent someone from establishing a right of way.

 If you are worried about someone developing a right of way then you should speak to your solicitor about it for detailed advice.

 If you are a landowner using a right of way you should look for advice to make sure that your long-established rights of way are not lost.